pkenrick/CV/README.md

 Ability to communicate ideas clearly and concisely, both written and verbal, to a diverse range of audiences including students, peers, clients, and senior management.
 These include presentations to small and large audiences.
 Past examples:
   - presenting tax initiatives to Deloitte's tax department;
-  - training sessions for graduates;
+  - leading training sessions for graduates;
   - leading internal/client meetings;
   - holding meetings with non-native english speakers (colleagues and clients) while at PKF in Thailand.